cyclus/cyclus.github.com/source/user/tutorial/add_arche.rst

       </spec>
     </archetypes>

-The order of the archetypes in this block is of minor consequence.
+The order of the archetypes in this block is of no consequence.
 Once complete, append the archetypes section under the control section of input file [#f1]_.

 .. rubric:: Footnotes